-2018-19 Performance (Met/Partially Met/Not met) Evidence Objective 1: In the course of assisting in the turnaround of the d CDCPS-Gateway/CDCPS-R. Kingman Webster will share strategic Measure 1: During the charter term, the network of TCG will organize and CDCPS-Gateway/Webster teachers will conduct at least 5 workshops for teachers at CDA from the following list of topics, training these teachers in strategies for differentiation in ELA and Math, data analysis in ELA and Math, writing, problem-based learning strategies in Math, and checks for understanding in ELA and Math.
-CDCPS-Gateway (and Webster) 3 ELA-based workshops, including culminating projects, differentiation, and benchmark analysis; and 3 math-related workshops, including project-based learning, lesson planning, and integrating technology into math curriculum.
+2018-19 Performance (Met/Partially Met/Not met) Evidence Objective 1: In the course of assisting in the turnaround of the district Community Day Arlington (CDA) school, CDCPS-Gateway/CDCPS-R. Kingman Webster will share strategies for differentiation in ELA and Math.

+Measure 1: During the charter term, the network of TCG will organize and CDCPS-Gateway/Webster teachers will conduct at least 5 workshops for teachers at CDA from the following list of topics, training these teachers in strategies for differentiation in ELA and Math, data analysis in ELA and Math, writing, problem-based learning strategies in Math, and checks for understanding in ELA and Math.
+Met CDCPS-Gateway (and Webster) 3 ELA-based workshops, including culminating projects, differentiation, and benchmark analysis; and 3 math-related workshops, including project-based learning, lesson planning, and integrating technology into math curriculum.
 Measure 2: During the charter term, identified teachers from CDCPS-Gateway/Webster will conduct ongoing professional development and technical assistance with the integration of technology into daily curriculum and assessments directly with teachers from CDA.
-CDCPS-Gateway and CDCPS-Webster teachers worked with CDA teachers to successfully implement computer-based testing in grade 3 with minimal disruption to students or teachers
+Met CDCPS-Gateway and CDCPS-Webster teachers worked with CDA teachers to successfully implement computer-based testing in grade 3 with minimal disruption to students or teachers